-Except for areas where drinking is prohibited - such as playgrounds, sports fields, community centres, and other designated places – people could bring their own alcoholic beverages to enjoy in the 22 parks listed below.
+Except for areas where drinking is prohibited - such as playgrounds, sports fields, community centres, and other designated places – people can bring their own alcoholic beverages to enjoy in the 22 parks listed below.

 Parks where drinking is allowed

-The pilot took place in some of Vancouver’s most popular parks.
+Drinking is permitted in some of Vancouver’s most popular parks.
 The parks included have amenities like washrooms, garbage and proximity to other services to ensure that parks remain well maintained and tidy.

 - Collingwood Park